germsvel/germsvel.github.io/_drafts/splitting_a_git_commit.md

 M       app/views/layouts/application.html.erb
 ```

-Finally!
-We now see that we have unstaged changes.
-If you type in `git status`,
+Excellent!
+We now have unstaged changes.
+If you type in `git status`, you should
-you should see the very familiar look of unstaged files before you commit.
+see the very familiar look of unstaged files before you commit.

-We can now choose to add however many commits we want.
-Suppose (for the sake of
+We can now choose to add files in as many commits as we want.
+Suppose (for the
-this exercise) that you wanted to add the views, controllers, and models in
+sake of this exercise) that we want to add the views, controllers, and models
-separate commits.
+in separate commits.

 ```
 # first commit
 $ git add app/views
-$ git ci -m 'add views'
+$ git commit -m 'add views'
 [detached HEAD b5a0719] add views
  1 file changed, 1 insertion(+)

 # second commit
 $ git add app/controllers
-$ git ci -m 'add controllers'
+$ git commit -m 'add controllers'
 [detached HEAD bb7b50e] add controllers
  1 file changed, 5 insertions(+)

 # third commit
 $ git add app/models
-$ git ci -m 'add models'
+$ git commit -m 'add models'
 [detached HEAD ec6c1e7] add models
  1 file changed, 4 insertions(+)
 ```

-Now that we're satisfied with our new commits, we can continue with the rebase:
+Now that we're satisfied with our new commits, we can continue the rebase:

 ```
 $ git rebase --continue